KevinMIN95/StyleSpeech/README.md

 --------
 **Recent Updates**
 --------
+* Thanks Guan-Ting Lin for sharing the pre-trained multi-speaker MelGAN vocoder in 16kHz, and the checkpoint is now available in [Pre-trained 16k-MelGAN](https://huggingface.co/Guan-Ting/StyleSpeech-MelGAN-vocoder-16kHz).
+For the usage details, please follow the instructions in [MelGAN](https://github.com/descriptinc/melgan-neurips).

-Few modifications on the Variance Adaptor wich were found to improve the quality of the model .
+* Few modifications on the Variance Adaptor wich were found to improve the quality of the model .
 1) We replace the architecture of variance emdedding from one Conv1D layer to two Conv1D layers followed by a linear layer.
 2) We add a layernorm and phoneme-wise positional encoding.
 Please refer to [here](models/VarianceAdaptor.py).

 Getting the pretrained models